henrikamnas/qs-impersonate/readme.md

 3. run `node main.js`, the default browser should now open as you configured user.

 ## Disclaimer
-This is not indendet for production usage but simply for testing.
+This is not indendet for production use.